emibcn/Rac1.py/README.md

 Python 2 & 3

 ## Install
-Just need to install requirements.
-You can install some/all of them from your distro repos.
-You can also install it using pip/pip3, inside or not of a virtualenv.
-Also, it uses mplayer to play podcasts, so consider installing it using your distro repo manager.
+Just need to install this package using `pip` or `pip3`.
+You can install it inside or not of a virtualenv.
+Also, it uses **mplayer** to play podcasts, so consider installing it using your distro repo manager.
 For example, for Debian/Ubuntu:

 ```sh
 sudo apt install mplayer